robroc/covid-cases-canada/README.md

 An analysis by CBC News on detailed COVID-19 case data from the Canadian government

-The code in this notebook was used fo this CBC News report:
+The code in this notebook was used fo this report:

 [We looked at every confirmed COVID-19 case in Canada.
 Here's what we found](https://www.cbc.ca/news/canada/public-health-agency-of-canada-covid-19-statistics-1.5733069)